 - Media Services does not film or edit new Meet the Instructor videos, Storybook presentations, or audio clips if new faculty inherit a course.
 Our recommendation is to create a script tailored for Meet the Instructor videos that is implemented into Canvas as text.
 When the course is up for revision, we can leverage the script to create a video if the instructor is still teaching.

 - Media Services will not create new media content.
-This includes, but is not limited to, Storybook presentations, audio overviews, screencasts, and instructional videos.
+This includes, but is not limited to, Storybook presentations, audio overviews, screencasts, course introductions and instructional videos.
 These projects are reserved for course revisions.

 - Media Services will not update media content that refers to specific information from a textbook.
 For example, if the instructor asks to remove a segment of their audio that refers to chapter 3 in the textbook, we will not accommodate.
 We must inform faculty early on in the design process to refrain from using specific information tied to the textbook.